-Students ordinarily will begin teaching as teaching assistants in the second or third year of their program, completing two assignments in each of the third and fourth years.
+Students ordinarily begin working as teaching assistants in the second or third year of their program, completing two assignments in each of the third and fourth years.
 A student should consult with their academic advisor to plan for the timing of qualifying exams and the completion of the teaching assignments.

 Undergraduate Program in Religious Studies

-Alma Wilson Lectureships (2 Points)
+Alma Wilson Teaching Fellowship (2 points)

 B.A.
-Preceptors (3 points)
+Preceptors (3 points per year)

 When an undergraduate course in Religious Studies reaches a particular size (usually twenty-five students), the professor has the option of hiring a teaching assistant.
-The Director of Undergraduate Studies will then solicit applications from DivinitySchool students and from other potentially qualified graduate students.
+The Director of Undergraduate Studies will then solicit applications from Divinity School students and from other potentially qualified graduate students.
 The professor in charge of the course will select the most qualified student from the pool of applicants in consultation with the Dean of Students and the Director of Undergraduate Studies.
 These positions will normally become available only shortly before the beginning of the quarter in which the course is to be taught.
 They are not linked to financial aid.